IshanKhuttan/HumberNavigator/index.md

 # Week12-Nov20
 This week I have to redesign my PCB because the PCB in week9 was faulty.
-The fault was that I used wrong arduino in fritzing, now I have used the right one for my fritzing.
-After getting the correct arduino I made the PCB design again and sent it to prototype lab to get it done.
-My sensor, arduino and the programmer is gonna be on one side of the pcb and the display is on the other side.
+The fault was that I used wrong STM32 footprint in fritzing, now I have used the right one for my fritzing file.
+After getting the correct footprint I made the PCB design again and sent it to prototype lab to get it made.
+My sensor, arduino and the programmer is going to be on one side of the PCB and the display is on the other side.
 ![pcb](https://user-images.githubusercontent.com/43187006/48806878-ca473700-ece9-11e8-9200-cdf7247a5e66.jpg)
-And here are the connections that i have used in my circuit.
+And here are the connections that I have used in my circuit.

 ![capture](https://user-images.githubusercontent.com/43187006/48807126-928cbf00-ecea-11e8-8c5a-83ce29a1ac1f.PNG)

 # Week11-Nov13
 This week I programmed my stm32.
 I got my sensor(Bmp280) code working and the display(1.8 TFT ST7735) working properly.
-Everything is working perfect.
+Everything is working perfectly.
 But the it is on the Breadboard not on PCB.
 Because I have to make some changes on the PCB yet.
 As it was very difficult to find the connections for my arduino.
 Now I have to design my PCB as the breadboard connections are working.
 ![img20181113182718](https://user-images.githubusercontent.com/43187006/48524750-91254780-e84f-11e8-948d-13e60074ca6e.jpg)

 The reading from my sensor(BMP280):
 ![img20181113165252](https://user-images.githubusercontent.com/43187006/48524951-40fab500-e850-11e8-8ca0-16cc8dde1ad5.jpg)

 # Week10-Nov06
-In this week, I worked on making cicuit on my breadboard and redesigned the pcb beacause there were some troubles in it.
+In this week, I worked on making the circuit on my breadboard and redesigned the PCB beacause there were some issues with it.
 I have connected my 1.8 TFT display in my cicuit.
-I tried on power it up but it did not worked as there was some problem in the codes.
+I tried to power it up but it did not work as there was some problem in the code.
 I have tried to find some libraries for my sensor.
-As all other students worked on pcb soldering, I could not do it as I still have to add some things in my PCB.
+As all other students worked on PCB soldering, I could not do it as I still have to add some things in my PCB.
 # Week9-Oct30
-In this week made the desin of PCB.
-But it is not the correct.
+In this week made the design of the PCB but it is not correct.
 As the connections of the breadboard are not correct yet.
 ![untitled sketch_pcb](https://user-images.githubusercontent.com/43187006/47760656-c2b4e500-dc8b-11e8-9a26-4d0bf8806cc0.png)